What Are Your Medicare Coverage Options?

 How many companies sell Medicare Advantage plans?

-Medicare Advantage plans are sold by 223 companies and subsidiaries, including the 10 largest health insurance companies in the country.
+Medicare Advantage plans are sold by 186 companies and subsidiaries, including the 10 largest health insurance companies in the country.
 However, the available options change by location.
-Shoppers have an average of six companies and 25 plans to choose from.
+Shoppers have an average of 10 companies and 23 plans to choose from.

 What’s the best insurance company for Medicare?

-Kaiser Permanente has received 5 stars for both its Medicare Advantage and Medicare Part D plans.
+Kaiser Permanente is one of the best companies, if you can get it.
+Its plans have strong service and quality.
 However, there are some downsides, such as a restricted network of doctors and limited availability.
 Another top option is AARP/UnitedHealthcare, which is the most popular Medicare company across all products.
 AARP plans typically balance affordable plans with good ratings.

 What medical costs are not covered by Medicare?